Ahmed-A-A-Elhag/Covid_19_Arabic_Tweets_Dataset/README.md

 # Twitter API

-You can go through API_search nootbook to see how Twitter API is used to get tweets for one day.
+You can go through API_SEARCH.ipynb nootbook to see how Twitter API is used to get tweets for one day.